 "For additional privacy, the officer viewing the image is in a separate room and will never see the passenger and the officer attending to the passenger will never see the image.
-The officers have 2-way radios to communicate with other in case a threat object is identified."
+The officers have 2-way radios to communicate with others in case a threat object is identified."

 Are The New Machines Safe?

 And in terms of security, the AIT machines are just as accurate as the backscatter machines, if not more so.
 The AIT scanners use an algorithm to automatically detect metals and other suspicious objects, removing the likelihood of human error.
+They don't show your body details, just the objects the TSA might be interested in.

 Do You Have to Use Them?